 Over a grunge soundtrack I would imagine myself an accomplished woman, juggling career, kids and a thriving social life.
 Like all the women who were starting to smash barriers and change their industries at that time, I too would somehow change the world.

-This was the 1990s in France, and we, girls and women, were tricked to believe we had achieved empowerment and equality.
+This was the 1990s in France, and we, girls and women, were tricked to believe we had achieved equality.
 This was blatantly obvious in the media.
 Although there were a few female heroes on screen (it was the era of Thelma & Louise, Buffy the Vampire Slayer and Charmed), the media’s images of women were mostly anchored in sexist stereotypes.

 There were two types of women: the good and the bad.
 The good ones were sexy, sometimes educated and independent, but their role was largely bland and ornamental: their function was to look good and to be rescued by competent, strong and irresistible men.
 There always was, at some point, a passionate (read forceful) kiss, in which the man would prove his virility and the woman “surrender”.
 This told us that even if the main female characters were smart, successful and independent, men would always end up taming and marrying them.